olauncher/olauncher.github.io/manual/04-ram.md

 ### A note on JVM arguments
 Java Virtual Machine (JVM) arguments control the Java environment.
 Changing these options may cause the game to fail to start.
 Proceed with caution.

 _Note_: This article will not guide you through the process of tuning your garbage collector for performance.
-That is beyond the scope of this manual.
+That process is complex and beyond the scope of this manual.

 ## Allocate more RAM to Minecraft
 1. Choose a profile to edit and click **Edit Profile** (see [Figure 1](#fig01)).
 These options can be found in the lower right corner.